hsprabhakar/ClientServerMonitoring379/README.md

 ## Instructions
 To compile the project, run ```make``` to compile *server.c*, *client.c*, and the man pages in PDF form.
 **Everything is located at the base directory of the project** for further instructions on usage.
 Run ```make clean``` to purge the executables, PDF files, and the logger file.
+The source for the man files comes from *client.1* and *server.1*

 ## Important!
 Due to the multiprocessing nature of the server, post-server transaction summary details are printed out in logger instead.